 - To study Chinese or Japanese a grade A at A-level or equivalent in a modern foreign language is desirable but not essential.

-- For applicants taking the IB, please note that the grade A requirement at A-level equates to a Higher Level grade 6 at IB.
-Typical IB score 38 to include 666 in higher level subjects
+- For applicants taking the IB, unless otherwse noted, a grade A requirement at A-Level equates to a Higher Level grade 6 in the IB.
+Typical IB score 38 to include 666 in Higher Level subjects.

 - We do not include General Studies or Critical Thinking as part of our offer.

 - We are happy to consider applications for deferred entry.

 - If you are an international student who does not meet the requirements for direct entry to this degree, you may be eligible to take an International Foundation Year pathway programme at the Durham University International Study Centre.

 - We will be reviewing our entry requirements for 2018 entry in the summer of 2017 and will publish finalised entry requirements for 2018 entry on the University’s website and at UCAS before 1 September 2017.

 Applicants taking Science A-levels that include a practical component will be required to take and pass this as a condition of entry.
 This applies only to applicants sitting A-levels with an English examination board.